top of page

 • Treatment involves debridement and enucleation of corns.

-• Podiatrist can use footwear and foot orthotics and padding to help reduce pressure.
+• Prevention involves changes to footwear including the use of foot orthotics and a foot orthotics and padding to reduce abnormal pressure.

 • Evidence suggests foot orthotics that support the structure of the arch can help reduce pressure to the ball.

-• Urea based creams can help reduce callous.
+• Urea based creams can help reduce callus.

-• Podiatrist do not support the use of acids to treat ball of foot callous as they can cause ulceration.
+• Podiatrist do not support the use of acids to treat ball of foot callus as they can cause ulceration.

 3. Interdigital corns and top of toe corns.